 Gather the list of ASIN/UPC for the products you need (to search with on Amazon).

-UPC, Universal Product Code (UPC) is a 12-digit bar code used extensively for retail packaging in United States.
-Find out what the UPC’s are for your products and make a list of it.
+UPC, Universal Product Code (UPC) is a 12-digit bar code used extensively for retail packaging in the United States.
+Find out what the UPC’s are for your products and make a list of them.

 Step 2: Capture Data

 Launch Octoparse and start a new task in Advanced Mode.
 Octoparse also has a less tech-savvy solution called template mode.
 You can try it first if you like!
 I prefer Advanced Mode because it offers a lot more flexibility.
 And I never find it too "advanced" to learn.

 - Create a Go to webpage action to enter the target URL

 - Enter https://www.amazon.com, click "Save" and wait for Amazon's webpage to load in the built-in browser.